miguel-perez/smoothState.js/README.md

 ### `alterRequest`

-A function that can be used to alter the [ajax settings](http://api.jquery.com/jquery.ajax/#jQuery-ajax-settings) before it is requested.
-This is useful when dealing with applications that have layout controls or when needing to invalidate the cache.
+A function that can alter the a request’s [ajax settings](http://api.jquery.com/jquery.ajax/#jQuery-ajax-settings) before it we call it.
+We can use this to alter the url we’re requesting.

 ```js
 // Default